-section.
 Students and parents/guardians understand the structure of ECA Grades as outlined in this section.

+Parent/Guardian Initials

+Student Initials

+EMU Grades

-Parent/Guardian Initials Student Initials EMU Grades Once students enroll in EMU courses, grades may not be visible until the semester ends, when final grades are posted on each student's my.emich account.
-EMU instructors may use Canvas, an online gradebook which can be viewed through the student's my.emich account.
+Once students enroll in EMU courses, grades may not be visible until the semester ends, when final grades are posted on each student's my.emich account.
+EMU instructors may use Canvas, an online gradebook which can be viewed through the student's my.emich account, or other online learning platforms that may include grade information.
 However, the official semester-end grades should be viewed on my.Emich (Records, Unofficial Transcript).
 Parents/guardians should regularly check with students in college courses to monitor their progress and performance in college courses.
-Students and parents/guardians understand that EMU courses taken while in the ECA become part of the student's permanent college academic record, and care must be taken to ensure that this record is not tarnished with poor grades.
-Students and parents/guardians understand and agree to keep informed of the student's grade in EMU classes as outlined in this section.
-Parent/Guardian Initials Student Initials Communication Communication in a learning environment that is so widely distributed requires active effort on the part of each of us.
-The ECA Administrative Team makes every attempt to provide information in a timely and comprehensive manner, primarily through electronic means: Weekly ECA News Periodic emailed newsletters Website Social media (Facebook, Twitter, Wordpress Blog) Google calendar Periodic mailings and handouts Mandatory meetings for students and parents/guardians 2 - 4 times/year (or more) Students and parents/guardians agree to keep up with the ECA's administrative correspondence and respond, where requested, to administrative requirements in a timely fashion, as outlined in this section.

-Forms for these requests may be found on the ECA's website in the "Downloads"
+Forms for these requests may be found on the ECA's website in the "Student/Family--